erkara/TrackingWalkers-YOLOv8/README.md

 # WalkingDropletTracking
-This repository includes all the datasets, codes, and other resources discussed in our paper X.
+This repository includes all the datasets, codes, and other resources discussed in our paper X regarding walking droplets and granular flow experinents.

 Here is a brief overview of the content of this repo: